“The staff was amazing on our field trip which told us facts about apples, pumpkins and more.” ~ Susan F., Ashburn, VA

 - Order a hotdog lunch for $6, so you don’t have to pack your own food.

-- Most groups spend about 3 hours on the farm – 1.5 to 2 hours for a tour and some extra time for lunch and free play.
+- Most groups spend about 3 hours on the farm – 1 to 1.5 hours for a tour and some extra time for lunch and free play.
 Plan on an extra 30 minutes for Combo tours.

-- Please bring large cooler of water with cups for your group
+- Please bring water bottles or a large cooler of water with cups for your group

 - Tours available Tuesdays-Fridays